 Supporting these formats, the platforms are also evolving.
 More often than not, campaigns now get a dedicated microsite or content hub on which to live, and marketers are using these flagship sites as the spearheads of their online marketing push.
 Content marketing has also shown the way forwards, with mobile-first content, and now B2B firms such as Dentsu Aegis Network are producing mobile-first thought leadership campaigns.

-Find out more about how you can make your B2B content campaigns more engaging by exploring thought leadership content offering.
+Find out more about how you can make your B2B content campaigns more engaging by exploring our thought leadership content solutions.

 At the World Economic Forum in Davos, senior business leaders share ideas and visionary thinking.
 We asked the world’s most influential executives how they consume thought leadership content.
 Watch the video below to hear how content that focuses on new ideas, big topics and powerful messages resonates the most, leading to an increase in brand credibility and trust.

 CASE STUDY: Radisson Hotel Group activate their thought leadership thought FT channels